Sunday, August 16, 2020

 O-circle [green] TRANSPORTER

 A warrior is a level 2 fighter (called fighting-man in OD&D), a seer a level 2 wizard (called magic-user), an adept is a level 2 cleric.
+Based on the stories of the original adventures, the centipede nest should originally have been near the entrance.

-The reason for the unused space there on the right border is that there are 3-ring binder holes there.
+The reason for the unused space on the right border is that there are 3-ring binder holes there.
 While the maps were in plastic sleeves at the con, the original was likely put in a three ring binder with the map on the left, the key on the right, for play.

-Here is the Matt Bogen's photo of Gary running the game for ENWorld moderators at GenCon 2007 that provided the source for all this:
+Here is Matt Bogen's photo of Gary running the game for ENWorld moderators at GenCon 2007 that provided the source for all this:

 The original map from the photo, stretched square and magnified: